248.AI

 Type-Only, No Imagery

-I proposed — and the client agreed to — eliminating photography and illustration entirely.
+I proposed eliminating photography and illustration entirely.
 AI brands that rely on stock imagery (server rooms, abstract neural networks, humanoid robots) signal exactly the wrong thing: derivativeness.
-By restricting the brand to typography and the dot-system, every visual element becomes intentional.
+By restricting the brand to typography and the dot system, every visual element becomes intentional.
 The brand's surface is small, but every square inch of it is earned.

-The logo provided includes full-color, two-tone, and dynamic variants.
-Rather than treat these as interchangeable, I assigned each a role within the system: full-color for primary brand moments, two-tone for contexts requiring maximum contrast (stamps, embossing, small applications), and dynamic for placement over photography or colored backgrounds.
+The logo includes full-color, two-tone, and dynamic variants.
+Rather than treat them as interchangeable, I assigned each a role: full-color for primary brand moments, two-tone for contexts requiring maximum contrast, and dynamic for placement over photography or colored backgrounds.

 Applied Execution: Website